 Whitefish Lake’s History

-2015: Whitefish Lake Golf Club reopens under new management and with a full grounds crew.
+2015: Whitefish Lake Golf Club reopens under new ownership and a full grounds crew.

 2003: In April, we opened the Whitefish Bar & Grill and the Loon’s Nest Banquet Center.
 The pro shop, snack area, and restaurant were also officially opened.
 The building was designed by M.C.
 Smith of Grand Rapids with a Frank Lloyd Wright Prairie-style look.